Cardiac Contusion After an Accident

 The major cause of cardiac contusion is blunt trauma to the chest.
-In most cases, it requires a significant trauma in order to cause a reduction in the AP distance of the chest and contact with the sternum and ribs with the heart muscle itself, thereby bruising the heart muscle.
+In most cases, it requires a significant impact to the chest to bruise the heart muscle.

 - Automobile accidents.
-The classic injury involves injury to the driver of the vehicle who strikes his or her chest on the steering wheel.
+The classic mechanism of injury involves the driver of the vehicle striking their chest on the steering wheel.

-- Persons who are subject to cardiopulmonary resuscitation or CPR.
+- A patient who was subject to cardiopulmonary resuscitation or CPR.

 - Falling from a great height, such as 20 feet above the ground.

-Because it is impossible to actually see the myocardium at the time of an injury, the doctor must rely on the signs and symptoms in order to make a judgment as to whether or not a cardiac contusion has occurred.
-The following cardiac contusion signs and symptoms can take place:
+It is not possible to visualize the myocardium at the time of an injury, so a doctor will rely on signs and symptoms to determine whether a cardiac contusion may have occurred.
+The following are signs and symptoms associated with a cardiac contusion:

 - Bruising of the anterior chest wall

-- Tenderness and pain in the sternum or anterior aspect of the ribcage
+- Tenderness and pain in the sternum or top of the ribcage

 - Arrhythmia or racing heart